 An adornment is seen in Map views only and is used to provide a means of adding visual elements to the background of the Map view.
 Created via the Create Adornment menu item in the Note menu or the map context menu.
 A map may have one, many or no adornments.
 Adornments are also described under general concepts.
-Adornments may also be picture adornments or geographic adornments.
+Adornments may also be of special types: image adornments or geographic adornments.
 An adornment can be made into a smart adornment by giving it a query; removing the query toggles the smart adornment back to normal adornment behaviour.

 An adornment, of any kind, may not have aliases.